Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 When using explicit hydrodynamics methods, a timestep limiter must be used to ensure the stability of the numerical solution.
-The standard CFL limiter is always used when an explicit hydrodynamics unit is included in Flash-X. This constraint does not allow any information to travel more than one computational cell per timestep.
+The standard CFL limiter is always used when an explicit hydrodynamics unit is included in |flashx|.
+This constraint does not allow any information to travel more than one computational cell per timestep.
 When coupling burning with the hydrodynamics, the CFL timestep may be so large compared to the burning timescales that the nuclear energy release in a cell may exceed